-If you are collecting pension on someone who is deceased, then you must show this income under income from other sources.
-There is a deduction of Rs 15000 or ⅓ of the family pension received whichever is lower from the Family Pension Income.
+If you are collecting pension on behalf of someone who is deceased, then you must show this income under income from other sources.
+There is a deduction of Rs 15,000 or one-third of the family pension received whichever is lower from the Family Pension Income.
 This will be added to the taxpayer’s income and tax must be paid at the tax rate that is applicable.

 If you receive money from winning the lottery, Online/TV game shows etc., it will be taxable under the head Income from other Sources.
 The income will be taxable at the flat rate of 30% which after adding cess will amount to 30.9%

 However, a taxpayer other than a company, in receipt of dividend in excess of Rs 10 lakhs is liable for income tax on such income at the rate of 10%